2020PB/police-brutality/all-locations.md

 Joyce Beatty, an African American congresswoman from Ohio, was sprayed with mace or pepper spray at a protest in Columbus.

-tags: politician, mace, pepper-spray, spray
+tags: politician, mace, pepper-spray, spray, protestor

 id: oh-columbus-2